nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/modules/httpExtension/Readme.md

 # Http Extension module

-The HTTP extension module enables your own IoT Edge module to accept decoded video frames as an http POST request.
+The HTTP extension module enables your own IoT Edge module to accept video frames as an http POST request.

 ## Prerequisites